BeBaxxter/-GT2-Game-Engines_3D/README.md

 ## Description
-RMC is a character action game in which the player is in a warehouse in space.
+Robot May Cry is a character action game in which the player is in a warehouse in space.
 The player's task is to defeat the monsters he encounters in the different rooms.
 When he defeats all the monsters, he can escape from the warehouse with a spaceship.

 ### Genre
 3D Character Action Game